soni0021/text-summarizer/README.md

 ### Prerequisites

 - Node.js and npm installed on your machine
-- Hugging Face API token
+- Google Gemini API key

 ### Getting Started